kira13zyh/acme-search/README.md

 ## UX Considerations

-- If no result is found in a particular category, the category will not appear.
+- If no result is found in a particular category, the category does not appear.
+- If no result is found in every category, the text "no result" is displayed.
 - To search, one can press "Enter" instead of pressing the search button.
+- Duplicated search results from multiple queries are omitted.
+For example. if one make a search query "acme alice", the overlapping search results will only show up once.
+- Used flexbox to arrange the results so that the web app is responsive to screen-size changes.